IR&T - Interurban Railway & Terminal

 Three 5'-2 1/2" lines out of Cincinnati comprised this company.
 The first was built along the Ohio River to New Richmond (19 miles) in 1902 by the Cincinnati and Eastern Electric Railway.
 The second, the Suburban Traction Company, opened a line to Bethel (32 miles) in June 1903, and the third, the Rapid Railway, finished a line northeast to Lebanon (33 miles) in October of the same year.
 The three companies were consolidated in 1902.
 This company was also badly damaged by the flood of 1913, and in 1914 went into a receivership from which it was never removed.
 The Bethel line was particularly weak, since most of it was within sight of the Cincinnati Georgetown and Portsmouth, a somewhat stronger company.
 The IR&T Bethel line had the advantage of entry into the downtown area over the Cincinnati Street Railway, but this was not enough to save it, and it was abandoned in 1918.
 The remaining lines to Lebanon and New Richmond were abandoned in 1923.
 (From: Hilton, George W. and John F. Due, The Electric Interurban Railways in America.
 Stanford University Press, 1960)

 In 1900 a syndicate was formed to construct broad gauge interurbans serving the north and eastern territories of the Cincinnati region.
-Headed by George R. Scrugham, four separate companies were formed to construct the three routes that would operate to downtown over the street railway.
+Headed by George R. Scrugham, four separate companies were formed to undertake construction.
 The Cincinnati & Eastern Electric Railway would run from Columbia-Tusculum to New Richmond; the Suburban Traction Company would branch off the eastern division at Coney Island and run to Bethel; the Rapid Railway would run from Norwood to Lebanon; and the Interurban Terminal Company would construct their downtown office and station at 419 Sycamore Street.
 This was a handsome 6-story building with internal tracks and a waiting room on the first floor.
 Company offices were upstairs, with additional floors of offices rented out to various tenants.
 The top two floors of the building were destroyed by a fire on March 6, 1913 and were never rebuilt.

 Construction of IR&T tracks was relatively lightweight, especially on the eastern and suburban divisions into Clermont County, which were almost entirely built on public highway rights-of-way.
-The rapid division to Lebanon had a lot more private right-of-way, though most of it was directly adjacent to the Cincinnati, Lebanon & Northern Railroad from which it siphoned away nearly all the local traffic.
+The rapid division to Lebanon had a lot more private right-of-way, because most of it was directly adjacent to the Cincinnati, Lebanon & Northern Railroad from which it siphoned away nearly all the local traffic.
 With a minimal amount of grading and roadbed to build, the company poured more resources into their buildings.
-The downtown Cincinnati terminal, the carbarns, power houses, and substations were all quite lavish affairs compared to other local companies, all of which were designed by Scrugham with assistance from the Cincinnati architecture firm of Werner & Adkins.
-The only really pedestrian building was the rapid division's power house in South Lebanon, which was relatively hidden away in the woods.
+The downtown Cincinnati terminal, the carbarns, power houses, and substations were rather lavish affairs compared to other local companies, all of which were designed by Scrugham with assistance from the Cincinnati architecture firm of Werner & Adkins.
+The only really pedestrian major building was the rapid division's power house in South Lebanon, which was relatively hidden away in the woods.
 Scrugham was also heavily involved in overseeing construction of the buildings as well as the tracks and bridges.

 Due to the tight spacing and sharp curves on the street railway, the IR&T's cars were smaller than most interurbans.
 They were more like the street railway cars, with short trucks, sitting low to the ground, and using a monitor roof that stops before the ends of the cars rather than a more railroad-like clerestory design that tapers down to the car's front and rear windows.
 36 cars were purchased from the St. Louis Car Company for the system, 26 of which were passenger cars with smoking compartments, and 10 of which were combines with passenger and express freight areas.
 Three freight box motors, four open summer cars for excursions, three work cars, and one one supply car rounded out the company's initial roster.
 All cars were equipped with two trolley poles to operate on the street railway's electrical system.
 The negative pole would be raised or lowered at the city limits, and they had a switch that could allow the negative pole to be used in the country in case the positive pole broke.